Ultimate Daredevil and Elektra: Plot

 In this story, Matt Murdock and Elektra Natchios are both students in Columbia University, where they meet and start dating.
 Murdock is blind and studying law.
 During the course of the story, Elektra and her roommates are harassed by a rich boy, Trey Langstrom, until Elektra, a martial artist fights back.
 In response, Langstrom and a group of thugs destroys Elektra's father's business.
 Murdock, also a martial artist and possessor of enhanced senses (which compensate for his blindness), forces the thugs to confess, but couldn't stop Elektra from seriously wounding Langstrom.
 While Matt reveals his identity to Elektra, she forces him to choose between their love and his sense of duty.
 He chooses the second and they apparently part ways.

 Reception

 The first issue Ultimate Daredevil and Elektra was ranked 13 with pre-order sales of 77,050.
 Ultimate Daredevil and Elektra #2 was ranked 13 in the top 300 comics for the December 2002 period with pre-order sales of 67,761 while issue 3 was ranked 14 with pre-order sales of 66,360.
 The final issue was ranked 12 in the January 2003 period with pre-order sales of 66,107.

+Issues

 Collected editions

 The series has been collected into a trade paperback: